 \textit{3) Argument Condition Formalisation}.
-The final stage of the QBAF construction process translates the conditions associated with each argument from their natural-language versions $\chi_e^N$ to the corresponding formal representations $\chi_e$.
+The final stage of the QBAF construction process converts the natural-language conditions $\chi_e^N$ associated with the arguments to the corresponding formal representations $\chi_e$.
 This procedure also iteratively updates the global parameter schema $\Pi$ with any new parameters referenced in the formalised conditions.
 Similarly to the other stages of the construction pipeline, this step leverages an LLM to generate each condition as well as the updated parameter schema.

-After the construction process is finished, the obtained general QBAFs $\mathbf{G} =\{\mathcal{G}_e\}_{e \in \mathcal{E}}$ and the parameter schema $\Pi$ can be used for case-specific inference, as described in the following Section.
+After the construction process is finished, the obtained general QBAFs $\mathbf{G} =\{\mathcal{G}_e\}_{e \in \mathcal{E}}$ and the parameter schema $\Pi$ can be used for case-specific inference, as described in the following section.